poiyomi/PoiyomiDocs/docs/color-and-normals/color-adjust.md

 Adjusts the gamma of the base color.

-This can lerp the brightness of the color in regards to its hue or tone.
+This can lerp the brightness of the color in regards to it's hue or tone.
 Lower values are more lighter, while higher values are more bolder.

 ## Hue Shift

 - `Type`: **Checkbox**

-Enable or Disable the Hue Shifting functionality.
-Turn this ON to enable the Hue Shifting feature.
+Enable or Disable the Hue Shifting functionality. **Turn this ON to enable the Hue Shifting feature.**

 ### Color Space